brynbellomy/iOS-DragAndDrop/README.md

 SEDraggable *draggableView = [SEDraggable init];
 ```

-## Using SEDraggableLocation to manage automatic behaviors
+# using SEDraggableLocation's automatic behaviors

 __SEDraggableLocation__ allows you to easily switch between certain automatic
 behaviors -- for example, visually arranging a set of __SEDraggable__ objects